Woodstock Performers: Richie Havens

 The festival was supposed to begin at 4:00 p.m. on Friday, August 15th.
 Traffic had been building steadily through Thursday, and 25,000 campers had already settled into their tents and makeshift abodes in the fields around the site.
 Havens and his backing musicians (all except for his bass player) had managed to get to the site, and when Sweetwater, the original opening act, didn't arrive on time, organizers asked Havens if he could go on.

 Havens finally took the stage at 5:07 p.m.
 His original set was supposed to be only four songs, but when the crowd kept calling him back for more, organizers were happy to comply, as they were still waiting for other acts to arrive.
-The guys ended up playing a number of additional tunes, including covers of two Beatles' tunes.
+The guys ended up playing a number of additional songs, including a fine cover of the Beatles' tune "With a Little Help from My Friends," which would also be covered by Joe Cocker on Day 3 of the festival.
 It was the improvised encore, though, that made Havens a star and linked his name forever with Woodstock.

-The song "Freedom", also known as "Freedom (Motherless Child)" on some releases, was based on an old Negro spiritual that had been reworked to become a staple performed by folk singers of the day.
+The song "Freedom," also known as "Freedom (Motherless Child)" on some releases, was based on an old spiritual number that had been reworked to become a staple performed by folk singers of the day.
 Largely improvised by Havens while onstage when he couldn't figure out what else to play, he added the refrain "Freedom" in between the original verses.
 This is such a great song, and you can hear "Freedom" on the original triple-LP set.
 His musical style, where he pounded out the song on the body of the guitar as much as he played it on the strings, lent something urgent to the song.
 1970 Woodstock

 Nearing the end of his set, he wandered off to the side of the stage while still playing, clearly exhausted and drenched in sweat.
 "Freedom" was to become one of the anthems to emerge from the Woodstock festival.